zabbix/zabbix/src/go/plugins/mqtt/README.md

 **Plugins.MQTT.Timeout** — connection timeout (how long to wait for a connection to respond before shutting it down).

-The value is now *deprecated*, and used only for requests coming from Zabbix servers old than 7.0 version.
+> The value is now *deprecated*, and used only for requests coming from Zabbix servers older than 7.0 version.

 *Default value:* equals the global 'Timeout' (configuration parameter set in zabbix_agent2.conf).
 *Limits:* 1-30